 Focus of research program

-NWHSU’s Wolfe-Harris Center for Clinical Studies investigates the effects of complementary and integrative healthcare and other non-surgical treatments for common musculoskeletal conditions, like back pain, neck pain and headache, in patients of all ages.
+NWHSU’s Wolfe-Harris Center for Clinical Studies investigates the effects of non-surgical treatments for common musculoskeletal conditions, like back pain, neck pain and headache, in patients of all ages.

 Past clinical trials